olbauday/Copilot-yaml-bot-guide/README.md

-# A Practical Guide to Writing Copilot Studio Adaptive Dialog YAML (Updated)
+# A Practical Guide to Writing Copilot Studio Adaptive Dialog YAML (Updated September 2024)

 These .yml files are the blueprint for your bot's conversations.
 They use YAML to define the structure of the conversation and Power Fx to handle the logic.